AyloSrd/signals-for-react/README.md

 They store a value that can be accessed and modified by accessing the `value` property of the signal.
 Additionally, signal can trigger a re-render if the component is subscribed to updates through the `sub` method of the signal.

-Each signal can be bound to the component (and children) through the useSatellite hook; finally, signals come with several utilities, such useSignalEffect or useDerived (respectively the signal version of useEffect and useMemo).
+Each signal can be bound to the component (and children) by creating satellites of said signal; finally, signals come with several utilities, such useSignalEffect or useDerived (respectively the signal version of useEffect and useMemo).

 ## Installation